deno-torrent/bencode/README.md

   const torrent = './ubuntu-22.04.2-live-server-amd64.iso.torrent'

   // create decoder
-  const decoder = new Bdecoder({
+  const decoder = new Bdecoder()
-    // defualt is true, byte string will be decoded to string, except it is not valid utf-8 string
-    // if you don't want to decode byte string to string, you can set decodeByteString to false
-     decodeByteString: true
-  })

   // if string is valid utf-8 string, it will be decoded to string, like 'hello'
-  // or it will be decoded to Uint8Array, like [number, number, number, ...], such as pieces in torrent file
+  // or it will be decoded to Uint8Array string (it's a custom format), like 'Unit8Array[number, number, number, ...]', such as pieces in torrent file
   // d(source: BufReader | Uint8Array | Buffer, writer?: Writer): source can be Uint8Array or Buffer or BufReader, writer is optional,if you want to write result to stdout or file, you can pass a Writer const result = await decoder.d(Deno.readFileSync(torrent))